macleginn/bivaltyp/content/languages/descriptions/Portuguese_Brazilian.md

 ## Verb lemmas

 Verbs are shown in the infinitive form.
-For reflexive verbs, the citation form with enclitical reflexive pronoun is used.
+For reflexive verbs, the citation form with the enclitical reflexive pronoun is used.

 ## Glossing abbreviations